SchneiderCode/TeachR/README.md

 ### Get Requests - Controlling Tutorial Access

-teachr enables an instructor to explicitly set which topics and sections can be accessed through the use of HTTP GET requests, which are included in the template’s javascript code ([tutorial-format.js](https://github.com/SchneiderCode/TeachR/blob/main/inst/rmarkdown/templates/tutorial/resources/tutorial-format.js)).
+teachR enables an instructor to explicitly set which topics and sections can be accessed through the use of HTTP GET requests, which are included in the template’s javascript code ([tutorial-format.js](https://github.com/SchneiderCode/TeachR/blob/main/inst/rmarkdown/templates/tutorial/resources/tutorial-format.js)).